red0orange/red0orange.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing my Ph.D. at HKUST's [Aerial Robotics Group](https://uav.hkust.edu.hk/), under the guidance of Prof. [Shaojie Shen](https://scholar.google.com.hk/citations?user=u8Q0_xsAAAAJ&hl=zh-CN&oi=ao).
-Prior to this, I earned my Master's degree from the [IRMV Lab](http://irmv.sjtu.edu.cn/) at Shanghai Jiao Tong University, where I was mentored by Prof. [Hesheng Wang](http://irmv.sjtu.edu.cn/wanghesheng).
+I am a Ph.D. candidate at the [Aerial Robotics Group](https://uav.hkust.edu.hk/) at HKUST, advised by Prof. [Shaojie Shen](https://scholar.google.com.hk/citations?user=u8Q0_xsAAAAJ&hl=zh-CN&oi=ao).
+Before that, I received my Master's degree from the [IRMV Lab](http://irmv.sjtu.edu.cn/) at Shanghai Jiao Tong University, supervised by Prof. [Hesheng Wang](http://irmv.sjtu.edu.cn/wanghesheng).

-My primary research interests encompass robotics and autonomous driving, with a particular emphasis on generative learning, robust estimation, global localization, and long-term mapping.
+My research interests lie in robotics and autonomous driving, with a focus on generative learning, robust estimation, global localization, and long-term mapping.

-If you have any good ideas or cooperation intentions, please feel free to contact me at zqiaoac@connect.ust.hk :)
+Feel free to reach out if you are interested in collaboration or have any questions: zqiaoac@connect.ust.hk :)

 Education
 ======